How to build relationships to get repeat business

 Making that time to build strong relationships with your customers should be treated as a life long investment.
 Every relationship with a customer that a brand enters into should be seen as a long lasting one — not just one for that sale but one for future sales too.

-So how do you create great relationships with your prospective customers — way before they’ve even considered buying from you?
+So how do you create great relationships with your prospective customers — way before they’ve even considered buying from you or visiting your business?

 A) Provide content your audience will want to consume

 If you entertain your audience and add relevant value to their feeds, they will already feel closer to you.
 They will feel a ‘connection’ with your brand.
 Your audience will also feel that you care about them as you take the trouble to give value in a non-salesy way.

 No-one wants to be sold to.
 People need ‘warming up’ before they commit to a purchase.
 Don’t interrupt the customer’s journey on their social media feeds but help enhance their journey by your entertaining content.

 B) Offer free advice, tips and tricks

 Again, your audience will really appreciate you if you take the time to give them advice about your product or service as well as issues surrounding it.
 If a company offers ‘tips and tricks’ about their product or service, the customer will really appreciate those.
 Each time a customer spends time watching, reading content by the company, their relationship improves.
 For example, a social media manager could offer tips about how to do social media.
 A shed company could write about the different types of wood used to build a shed.
 A toy manufacturer could show the different ways a child can play with a particular toy.
 Those company’s audiences will spend longer on the company’s pages and will place them forefront in their minds closer to buying stage.
 It will also place that company as a thought leader in their subject so building a level of trust which their customers need before they buy.

 C) Be ‘present’ on your social media channels